core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Termination of ongoing observations as client, upon leaving or before re-joining the group.

 * Recycling Group IDs by tracking the "Birth Gid" of each group member.

+* Removed appendices on skipping signature verification and on COSE capabilities.

 * Fixes and editorial improvements.